🖤✨ Plot twist! I'm taking a short detour from dead bodies to dive into...magical dating disasters!

 I glanced at the competition chart pinned to the wall: thirty days until submission.

-“Yup.
+“Yep.
 And before you start lecturing, I know love potions have a bad rep. Heartstring No. 9 doesn’t coerce feelings, and I’ll prove it.”

 My brews never forced attraction, intent, or free will.
 That was Rule One.
-Rule Two: never combine Lustvine with good luck charms unless you wanted a raccoon familiar.
+Rule Two: never combine Lustvine with luck charms unless you wanted a raccoon familiar.

 Seth started mopping around us.